SabithPkcMnr/SplashScreen/README.md

         }, SPLASH_TIME);
 ```

+## Video Tutorial
-<br>You canb also watch the complete tutorial video from my very on YouTube channel here:<br>
+<br>You can also watch the complete tutorial video from my very on YouTube channel here:<br>
 [![Click to watch tutorial video](https://img.youtube.com/vi/jXtof6OUtcE/0.jpg)](https://www.youtube.com/watch?v=jXtof6OUtcE)
 <br><br>
 <h4>Hey, while you're here why don't you think of following me for awesome projects like this, ah? <a href="https://github.com/SabithPkcMnr">Follow Me on my Profile!</a></h4>